Multi-sided Matching for the Association of Space-Air-Ground Integrated Systems: System Model

+Our objective is to maximize the end-to-end data rates of the ground users.
 The end-to-end data rate from a ground user to the space tier is given by the minimum rate of the relaying links.
 Indeed, the performance of the communication between the ground tier and the space tier depends on the link that experiences the lowest data rate performance.
 This link represents the bottleneck in the relaying system, thereby impacting the overall performance.
+In this context, we need to select which associations are to be made among adjacent layers for all agents in the network such that the objective function is maximized.
+Let $a_{ij}^{k,k+1}$ be a binary variable associated with a link $(i,j)$, where node $i$ belongs to layer $k$ and $j$ belongs to $k+1$, i.e.,